lamech/x/README.markdown

   for pointing me to Reg Braithwaite's [Homoiconic](http://github.com/raganwald/homoiconic/) blog as an example of a way to use github to technically realize this kind of code publication.

+- For info on how you can use the mp3's of music I'll be linking to here, see the [license page](http://boywithmachine.net/music/license.txt).

+- You can also find me on [http://twitter.com/lamech]Twitter

+Dan Friedman